Guides

 Your personal choices might dictate that payment via bank transfer or BPAY makes more sense than incurring a surcharge, so bear that in mind.

-Which rewards cards earn points at the Australian Tax Office (ATO)?
+Which rewards cards earn points at the Australian Taxation Office (ATO)?

 Unfortunately, not many cards in Australia award points for direct payments to the ATO anymore.
-These are the ones that do:
+Here are some of the ones that do:

 Credit Card | Points earned per $ spent | Points cap | Notes |